 Click Finish to continue.
 If you are prompted to reboot your computer, select Yes, I want to restart my computer now.

 Configuration

-This section will show you how to configure your new D-Link wireless adapter using the D-Link Utility as well as the Windows XP Zero Configuration Utility and Vista WLAN Autoconfiguration.
+This section will show you how to configure your new D-Link wireless adapter using the D-Link Utility as well as Windows® XP Zero Configuration and Windows 7/Vista® WLAN Auto Configuration.

 D-Link Wireless Connection Manager